kx0101/replayer/README.md

 ### Logs
 - **Nginx log conversion** to JSON Lines format (combined/common)
 - Supports filtering and replay directly from raw logs
+- Fully replayable: captured logs can be replayed or compared after the fact

 ## 🚀 Quick Start